alevchuk/minibank/bitcoin/README.md

 ./autogen.sh
 ./configure  --with-gui=no --disable-wallet --disable-tests --prefix=$HOME/bin  --with-boost-libdir=/usr/lib/arm-linux-gnueabihf
 ```
-> remove  `--with-boost-libdir=/usr/lib/arm-linux-gnueabihf` for other achitectures
+> - For ARM achitectures, in some cases you might need to add `--with-boost-libdir=/usr/lib/arm-linux-gnueabihf`
-> the output should include:   "with zmq  = yes"
+> - The final output of `configure` should include:   "with zmq  = yes"

 Build and Install: